AdobeDocs/experience-manager-cloud-service.en/help/forms/rule-editor-core-components.md

 ## Next Step

-To understand the various operator types and events in the rule editor of an Adaptive Form, refer to the [Available Operator Types and Events in Rule Editor of an Adaptive Form](/help/forms/rule-editor-core-components-events-operators.md) article.
+To understand how to use the user interface for writing and managing rules in a Rule Editor,  refer to the [Rule Editor User Interface for Adaptive Forms based on Core Components](/help/forms/rule-editor-core-components-user-interface.md) article.

 ## See Also